HavenMcG/engine-00/README.md

 Hello, this project is a game and/or game engine.
 Both of these components are as yet unnamed.
-I want to try to wor The engine will likely not have a standalone editor etc but the project will hopefully be designed in a way that allows me to repurpose the engine code for use in future endeavors.
+The engine will likely not have a standalone editor etc but the project will hopefully be designed in a way that allows me to repurpose the engine code for use in future endeavors.

 This project is for educational purposes though I hope to keep working on it long term.